oscarmrt/holbertonschool-higher_level_programming/README.md

-This repository is about Python and Javascript.
+This repository is about Python and Javascript programming language.